carrieluuu/Flixster/README.md

 The following **additional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!
  * [X] When clicked into the Movie Details Page, the user can access the YouTube video in the same activity
  * [X] The YouTube video autoplays when clicked into the Movie Details Page in full-screen mode

 ## Video Walkthrough